 This is a fascinating story.

 Ancient Rome had the tradition of holding a ‘triumphus.’
-It was a gala parade honoring a victorious general freshly back from the battleground.
-The general would enter Rome riding a four-horse chariot.
-While the captors and the souvenirs preceded the general, his troops would follow his chariot.
+It was a gala parade honoring a triumphant general who has freshly returned from the battlefield.

 The triumph parade was such a magnificent ceremony that it could make any general feel like a god.